-The area within which nesting critical habitat is found for Marbled Murrelet is delineated by a combination of: 1) mapped potentially suitable habitat, 2) known nest sites, and 3) known occupied detections.
-All datasets were combined to create a set of polygons that represents the largest extent of areas thought to contain suitable nesting habitat, using the best available information.
+The area within which nesting critical habitat is found for Marbled Murrelet is delineated by a set of Geographic Location polygons.
+These polygons are created by combining 1) mapped potentially suitable habitat, 2) known nest sites, and 3) known occupied detections.
+For each conservation region all available information was overlaid with no preference given to any particular dataset.
+This created a set of polygons that represent the largest extent of areas thought to contain suitable nesting habitat, using the best available information.
+This approach is different from that applied to the calculation of 2002 baseline habitat amounts and regional retention levels (Table 5, Appendix C).
+The data used in this delineation are described as follows: